Merck Manual

 View Patient Education

-Bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss.
+Metabolic and bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss in patients with obesity-related metabolic disorders and their sequellae.

-In the US, about 250,000 bariatric operations are done in each year.
-Development of safer laparoscopic approaches has made this surgery more popular.
+In the United States, about 260,000 bariatric operations are done in each year (1).
+Development of safer, minimally invasive approaches has made this surgery more prevalent.

 Indications for Bariatric Surgery